fbpx

 This was one of my favorite hotels in Ireland.
 Photo credit: Marcie Cheung

-But the hotel itself was GORGEOUS!
-It was fully decorated for the holidays with a few Christmas trees and lots of garlands.
-There were even massive toy soldiers outside the entrance.
+Fully decorated for the holidays with multiple Christmas trees, garlands everywhere, and massive toy soldiers outside the entrance.

-And our room was great!
-It had a nice view of the decorated street and there was a full bathtub!
+Our room had a great view of the decorated street and a full bathtub (luxury after all that walking!).
+Check availability here.

 Christmas Parade and Shopping